LokeCoder11/Industry_Specialized_GPT_LLM_Bot_Using_Pre-Trained_Models_Deep-Learning_NLP/README.md

 1. Open the Colab notebook in GPU mode.
 2. Start the chat interface and test with real‑world KYC questions.

+## Retrieval-Augmented Generation (RAG) Overview
+This project uses a retrieval + generator pipeline to answer domain questions accurately and transparently.

+- Retriever:
+  - Scrape the RBI FAQ content from the provided RBI FAQ link only.
+  - Create dense embeddings with a sentence-transformer model.
+  - Index embeddings using FAISS for fast similarity search.

+- Generator:
+  - Use Hugging Face Transformers flan-t5-small to generate answers grounded in retrieved RBI FAQ passages.

+- Flow:
+  1. User question
+  2. Embed with sentence-transformer
+  3. FAISS similarity search over RBI FAQ chunks
+  4. Concatenate top-k contexts
+  5. flan-t5-small generates the final answer conditioned on retrieved context

+## Data Source Policy
+- Only use the RBI FAQ content from the single RBI FAQ link specified in this repository/documentation.
+- Do not use external sources for retrieval or training beyond the approved RBI FAQ link.

+## Environment and Dependencies
+- Python 3.9 or later recommended
+- Core libraries:
+  - transformers
+  - sentence-transformers
+  - faiss-cpu
+  - gradio
+  - datasets
+  - requests, beautifulsoup4
+  - accelerate, peft, bitsandbytes (optional for efficient fine-tuning)

+## RBI FAQ Scraping (Strict Source Use)
+- Input: the single approved RBI FAQ URL provided in this project.
+- Expected output: cleaned question-answer pairs (Q/A) normalized for whitespace and boilerplate removal, stored with fields: id, question, answer, url.
+- Note: Adjust parsing selectors to match the exact RBI FAQ page structure.

+## Embedding and Indexing
+- Embedding model: sentence-transformers (e.g., all-MiniLM-L6-v2 or similar compact model).
+- Chunking: split RBI FAQ answers into manageable chunks (e.g., 200–500 tokens with overlap) and store metadata (faq_id, question, url).
+- Index: build a FAISS index (e.g., inner product or HNSW) for similarity search.
+- Persistence: save the FAISS index and metadata for reproducible retrieval.

+## Answer Generator
+- Model: google/flan-t5-small (Hugging Face Transformers).
+- Prompting guidelines:
+  - Use only the provided RBI FAQ context.
+  - Cite RBI FAQ and avoid speculation.
+  - Keep answers concise and factual.
+- Decoding: beam search or nucleus sampling with a conservative max token budget.

+## Gradio Web UI in Colab
+- An interactive Gradio chat UI embedded in Google Colab is provided for demos.
+- Features:
+  - Input box for user questions
+  - Display of top-k retrieved snippets for transparency
+  - Generated answer with clear source attribution
+  - Optional toggle to show the model prompt
+- Launch with public share enabled for easy review and testing.

+## Example Interaction
+- Ask: “What is X according to the RBI FAQ?”
+- Pipeline:
+  1. Embed the question
+  2. Retrieve top-3 context chunks from FAISS
+  3. Format the prompt with retrieved context
+  4. Generate answer with flan-t5-small
+  5. Present answer and sources in the UI

+## Fine-Tuning
+- Objective: optionally fine-tune flan-t5-small on RBI FAQ Q/A pairs to improve domain tone and format while staying grounded in context.
+- Data format:
+  - Input: “Context: \nQuestion: \nAnswer:”
+  - Target: the official RBI answer text (lightly cleaned if necessary)
+- Training:
+  - Epochs: up to 25
+  - Learning rate: 5e-5 to 1e-4
+  - Batch size: fit to GPU memory; use gradient accumulation as needed
+  - Early stopping on evaluation loss to reduce overfitting
+  - Optional PEFT/LoRA for parameter-efficient fine-tuning
+- Important: keep retrieval enabled even after fine-tuning to ensure answers remain grounded.

+## Evaluation
+- Intrinsic:
+  - Retrieval quality: recall@k on held-out questions
+  - Generation quality: exact match or ROUGE-L against official RBI answers
+- Extrinsic:
+  - Human review to confirm that responses are strictly supported by the retrieved RBI FAQ context

+## Reproducibility
+- Fix random seeds across embedding, indexing, and generation.
+- Persist artifacts:
+  - Scraped RBI FAQ dataset (JSONL)
+  - Embedding model name and version
+  - FAISS index and metadata
+  - flan-t5-small revision or fine-tuned checkpoint tag

+## Security and Compliance
+- Source restriction: only the provided RBI FAQ link is permitted for scraping, retrieval, and (optional) fine-tuning.
+- Citation: each answer must indicate it is derived from the RBI FAQ context shown in the UI.
+- No personal data processing; all content is public RBI FAQ text.

+## Colab Demo Summary
+- Scrape the RBI FAQ from the approved link
+- Build sentence-transformer embeddings and FAISS index
+- Load flan-t5-small as the answer generator
+- Provide a Gradio chat interface with context transparency
+- Optionally run fine-tuning (up to 25 epochs) and evaluate

 ## Acknowledgements